19 Feb 2024

 In his second game back with the national team, the seasoned internationalist proved to be a headache to the visiting side early with his marksmanship, having nailed three triples in just the first quarter to help steer themselves to a 30-15 lead.

-By halftime, he already had four of the team's 10 threes - that, despite being hounded by foul trouble with three - as they built a commanding 53-33 advantage.
+By halftime, he already had four of their 10 threes - that, despite being hounded by foul trouble with three - as they built a commanding 53-33 advantage.

 Three other players finished in double figures in the victory, with lead guard Corey Webster contributing 14 points on 5-of-9 shooting from the floor.
 Reuben Te Rangi supplied 12 points and 9 rebounds, while Jordan Ngatai added 11.